Assistant Professor (Teaching) in Spatial Sciences

 - 1998: B.S., Horticultural Science, National Taiwan University

-An-Min Wu, Ph.D., is a lecturer in the Spatial Sciences Institute at the University of Southern California Dornsife College of Letters, Arts and Sciences.
+An-Min Wu, Ph.D., is an Assistant Professor (Teaching) in the Spatial Sciences Institute at the University of Southern California Dornsife College of Letters, Arts and Sciences.

 Her teaching experience and research interests are in the integration of environmental sciences and geographic information science.
 Her research focuses on using advanced GIS technologies and associated software/languages such as ArcGIS, SAGA-GIS, Python, and R to develop upslope terrain attributes to better predict the spatial redistribution of soil mass and soil organic carbon under this human disturbance.